-These employers have committed to paying all their direct staff and contracted service staff a living wage, including janitorial, security and food-service staff.
+These employers have committed to paying all their direct staff and contract employees a living wage, including janitorial, security and food-service staff.
+The Living Wage for Families Campaign works with local living wage community coalitions to certify living wage employers across the province.